KyloIO/kylo-docs/how-to-guides/ConfigureKyloForGlobalSearch.rst

     ..

 2. Ensure that the plugin is available in ``/opt/kylo/kylo-services/plugin``.
-The plugin comes out-of-the-box at another location ``/opt/kylo/setup/plugins``.
+The plugin comes out-of-the-box at another location ``/opt/kylo/setup/plugins/search-elasticsearch-transport-client/``.
 It should have ownership as ``kylo:users`` and permissions ``755``.

     .. code-block:: shell

-        kylo-search-elasticsearch-0.8.3.jar
+        kylo-search-elasticsearch-<version>.jar
     ..

-    .. note:: There should be only one search plugin in the above plugin directory.
-If there is another search plugin (for example, kylo-search-solr-0.8.3.jar), move it to /opt/kylo/setup/plugins/ for later use.
+    .. note:: It is recommended to have only one search plugin in the /opt/kylo/kylo-services/plugin/ directory.
+If there is another search plugin (for example, kylo-search-solr-<version>.jar), move it along with its property file to to /opt/kylo/setup/plugins/<plugin-name>/ for later use.

     Reference commands to get the plugin, and change ownership and permissions:

     .. code-block:: shell

-        mv /opt/kylo/kylo-services/plugin/kylo-search-*-0.8.3.jar /opt/kylo/setup/plugins/
-        cp /opt/kylo/setup/plugins/kylo-search-elasticsearch-0.8.3.jar /opt/kylo/kylo-services/plugin/
+        cp /opt/kylo/setup/plugins/search-elasticsearch-transport-client/kylo-search-elasticsearch-<version>.jar /opt/kylo/kylo-services/plugin/
+        cp /opt/kylo/setup/plugins/search-elasticsearch-transport-client/elasticsearch.properties /opt/kylo/kylo-services/conf/
         cd /opt/kylo/kylo-services/plugin/
+        chown kylo:users kylo-search-elasticsearch-<version>.jar
+        chmod 755 kylo-search-elasticsearch-<version>.jar
+        cd /opt/kylo/kylo-services/conf/
-        chown kylo:users kylo-search-elasticsearch-0.8.3.jar
+        chown kylo:users elasticsearch.properties
-        chmod 755 kylo-search-elasticsearch-0.8.3.jar
+        chmod 755 elasticsearch.properties
     ..